warg-void/Wolf/README.md

 # Wolf — C++ Neural Net Library

-Wolf is a no-dependency C++23 neural network implementation with a clean CMake setup and runnable examples.
+Wolf is a barebones C++23 neural network implementation with a clean CMake setup and runnable examples.
 Trains a fully connected network to **~96% accuracy on MNIST** in 3 epochs without any external ML frameworks.

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)